Beta-23/Web_App_Project/README.md

 Link to User Stories-->

-As a: G-Free Consumer; I need: an instant view of all G-Free restaurants in my current location; So I can: have a worry free dinning experience.
+As a G-Free Consumer; I need: an instant view of all G-Free restaurants in my current location; So I can: have a worry free dinning experience.

 Prokect Management tool-->[Asana](https://asana.com/)